ibm-cloud-docs/solution-tutorials/highly-available-and-scalable-web-application.md

 2. The {{site.data.keyword.loadbalancer_short}} selects one of the healthy servers to handle the request.
 3. The elected server accesses the application files stored on a shared file storage.
 4. The server also pulls information from the database and finally renders the page to the user.
 5. At a regular interval, the database content is backed up.
-A stand-by database is server is available in case the master fails.
+A stand-by database server is available in case the master fails.

 ## Before you begin
 {: #prereqs}

 ### Configure the SoftLayer VPN

 In this tutorial, the load balancer is the front door for the application users.
 The {{site.data.keyword.virtualmachinesshort}} do not need to be visible on the public Internet.
-Thus they will be provisioned with only a private IP address and you will use your SoftLayer VPN connection to work on the servers.
+Thus they can be provisioned with only a private IP address and you will use your SoftLayer VPN connection to work on the servers.

 1. [Ensure your VPN Access is enabled](https://knowledgelayer.softlayer.com/procedure/getting-started-softlayer-vpn).